KoredeAkande/african-airlines-sentiment-analysis/README.md

 African Airlines Sentiment Analysis
 ==============================

-An Aspect-Based Sentiment Analysis (ABSA) of the top African air carriers
+An Aspect-Based Sentiment Analysis (ABSA) of top African air carriers

 See Notebooks directory for most of the code implementation.